 CA or RA termination

-In the event of a Subordinate CA or RA termination, or a CA or RA ceasing operation, its certificate requires revocation.
+In the event of a CA or RA termination, or a CA or RA ceasing operation, its certificate requires revocation.
 Self-signed CAs (including the RCA) shall follow notification procedures equivalent to key compromise.
 Termination of CAs, where possible, should minimise impact on subordinate certificates.

 The Lead Agency receives notification of planned and actual terminations.